TroZ/DF2MC/ReadMe.txt

 ISSUES:
-Lighting isn't calculated at all.
-The game calculates the lighting over the first few minutes of play, but it starts completely dark.
 Not all buildings are described in the settings file yet, and so they aren't all converted with the default settings file.
-Files outputted only work in Minecraft Indev.
-An Infdev save routine is yet to be written.
 A out.mcraw file (uncompressed version of the level) is left in the program directory.
 The isn't needed and can be deleted.
-Running the program again overwrites the output file without a warning.
+Running the program again in Indev mode overwrites the output file without a warning.